 When shopping for a new home, look for these common findings that appear in home inspection reports and learn how to avoid repairs that can cost you.

 Your roof is your main line of defense against rain and snow — it protects your home from the elements.
 Before you buy a home, you’ll want to know how old the roof is and search for any potential leaks or issues that might need maintenance or repair.
 You should also ask if the roof is covered under a warranty and if that warranty transfers to a new owner.

-Your home inspector will likely be able to tell you the age and material type of the roof, as well as any notable history to help you assess the situation.
+Your home inspector will likely be able to tell you the age and material type of the roof and point out any issues.
+For example, they might find missing shingles, signs of leaks or evidence of hail damage.
 A poorly maintained or leaky roof is a common home inspection finding that can lead to serious trouble — and money — down the road.

 A poor foundation can lead to water leaks in the basement, resulting in mold.
-Fixing foundation issues is costly, so make sure to take a thorough look at it before you buy.
-If you find any cracks wider than the width of your pinkie nail, it’s a money pit red flag.
-Also, check all other hard-surface floors and drywall for cracks.
+Fixing foundation issues is costly, so make sure your home inspector takes a thorough look at it before you finalize an agreement.
+Have them point out and document any concerns.

 Signs of Mold or Mildew

 If you smell musty odors or the air seems dank, you could be dealing with mold or mildew.
 Those issues often stem from improper ventilation.
 But mold problems aren’t always easy to detect, so it’s a good idea to have a professional inspection.